AdobeDocs/experience-manager-65.es-ES/help/release-notes/previous-hotfixes-featurepacks.md

 **Forms: Designer**

-* Cuando se realiza una comprobación de accesibilidad completa en el PDF estático creado con AEM Form Designer, la comprobación de idioma principal crea un error debido a la ausencia del atributo de idioma.
+* When a full accessibility check is performed on the static PDF created using [!DNL Experience Manager Forms Designer], the Primary Language check fails due to missing language attribute.
 Revisión para CQ-4272923, CQ-4271002

 **Forms: seguridad de documentos**